 Get listed in Small Business Administration’s directory

 For emerging franchises, getting on the Small Business Administration (SBA)’s directory and registry is key.
 Many franchise candidates seek government-backed loans from the SBA.
-They are the most common and specifically are geared to first-time franchisee borrowers.
-But there are requirements that must be met to secure financing.
+They are the most common and specifically serve first-time franchisee borrowers.
+But they need to meet requirements to secure financing.

-For a candidate to get a loan from the SBA, a franchise, whether established or emerging, must be listed in its directory.
+Franchises must list themselves in the SBA directory for a candidate to get a loan from the SBA.
+This is true for franchises that are both established or emerging.
 The SBA’s registry indicates whether certain brands should obtain financing.